Emulation of the Cosmic Dawn 21-cm Power Spectrum and Classification of Excess Radio Models Using an Artificial Neural Network: Theory and methods

-Given the lower accuracy, for cases with mock SKA effects we use coarser binning, namely eight redshift bins and five $k$ bins.
+Given the lower sensitivity, for cases with mock SKA effects we use coarser binning, as we do not expect the results to depend on the detailed power spectrum shape that would come out in finer binning.
+Specifically, we used eight redshift bins and five $k$ bins.
 The five $k$-bins are spaced evenly in log scale between $k$ = 0.05 Mpc$^{-1}$ and $k$ = 1.0 Mpc$^{-1}$; we average the 21-cm power spectrum at each redshift over the range of $k$ values within each bin.
 To fix the redshift bins, we imagine placing our simulation box multiple times along the line of sight, so that our comoving box size fixes the redshift range of each bin.
 For example, we start with $z = 27.4$, which corresponds to $50$ MHz (the limit of the SKA), as the far side of the highest-redshift bin.
 Then the center of the box is 192 comoving Mpc (half of our 384 Mpc box length) closer to us.
 The redshift corresponding to the center is taken as the central redshift of the first bin.
 The next redshift bin is $384$ Mpc closer and so on.
 As the total comoving distance between $z = 27.4$ and $z = 6$ is around $3000$ Mpc, we obtain $8$ redshift bins that naturally correspond to a line of sight filled with simulation boxes.
 We then average the 21-cm power spectrum over the redshift range spanned by each box along the line of sight, by using the simulation outputs which we have at finer resolution in redshift.
 This averaging is part of the effect of observing a light cone; while there is also an associated anisotropy \citep{lightcone,Datta12}, in this paper we only consider the spherically-averaged 21-cm power spectrum.